paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 ## 3. Branding

-This chapter discusses choices for the brand description and name plus how to change the brand name.
+This chapter discusses choices for the brand name and description plus how to change the brand name.

-briteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
-It provides a simple core macro-based Runner Application Programming Interface (API), a function-based Test API, fault-tolerant execution, and clear reporting.
+briteTest is a lightweight Runner Framework for defining, running, and reporting tests in C/C++ projects.
+It provides a simple macro-based Runner Application Programming Interface (API), a function-based Test API, fault-tolerant execution, and clear reporting.
 It can be used for unit and command-line testing.

-briteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
-It provides a compact macro-based Runner API, a function-driven Test API, fault-tolerant execution, and clear, structured reporting.
-The framework is designed for small to medium C projects that need reliable automated testing without the overhead of large toolchains or external dependencies.
+The Runner Framework is designed for small to medium C projects that need reliable automated testing without the overhead of large toolchains or external dependencies.

 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;3.1.
 Alternative Brand Descriptions</summary>

 ### 3.1.
 Alternative Brand Descriptions

-BriteTest is a lightweight framework for defining, running, and reporting tests in C/C++ projects.
-It provides a simple core macro-based Runner, Application Programming Interface (API), a function-based Test API, fault-tolerant execution, and clear reporting.
-It is ideal for small to medium C projects that need reliable testing without heavy tooling and dependencies.
-It can be used for unit and command-line testing.

 Tightened, clarified, and made more parallel to the tone you've been using for LiteTest.
 Below is a refined version that reads cleaner, is more precise,